Decentralized computing: Peer-to-peer

 Based on a "grid model" a peer-to-peer system, or P2P system, is a collection of applications run on several computers, which connect remotely to each other to complete a function or a task.
 There is no main operating system to which satellite systems are subordinate.
 This approach to software development (and distribution) affords developers great savings, as they don't have to create a central control point.
 An example application is LAN messaging which allows users to communicate without a central server.

 Peer-to-peer networks, where no entity controls an effective or controlling number of the network nodes, running open source software also not controlled by any entity, are said to effect a decentralized network protocol.
-These networks are not easily shutdown by traditional court jurisdiction means, because the protocols have no central or headquarters jurisdiction in which they operate.
-The network operates on the principles, and according to the code, that is running on the network.

-In the 2010s, a number of such decentralized network protocols emerged.
-By early 2021, the most used decentralized protocols included the Bitcoin, Ethereum, and Binance Chain blockchains, and the Uniswap, SushiSwap, and Compound decentralized finance (DeFi) protocols.
+These networks are harder for outside actors to shut down, as they have no central headquarters.

 File sharing applications

 One of the most notable debates over decentralized computing involved Napster, a music file sharing application, which granted users access to an enormous database of files.
 Record companies brought legal action against Napster, blaming the system for lost record sales.
 Napster was found in violation of copyright laws by distributing unlicensed software, and was shut down.

 After the fall of Napster, there was demand for a file sharing system that would be less vulnerable to litigation.
 Gnutella, a decentralized system, was developed.
 This system allowed files to be queried and shared between users without relying upon a central directory, and this decentralization shielded the network from litigation related to the actions of individual users.